rovingpen/path-of-the-kings/chapter-06.md

 *CLICK!* He abruptly ended the conversation.
 The man remained alone with his thoughts in the dark room.

-"Are you going to make my life less dull....
+"Are you going to make my life less dull...
 Archer?"

 ------------------------------------------------------------------------